totaldebug/totaldebug.uk/_posts/2014-01-05-managing-application-settings-in-php.md

 ?>
 ```

----
-**NOTE:**

-This code does not filter the values sent to SaveSetting().
+> This code does not filter the values sent to SaveSetting().
 To prevent SQL injection and XSS attacks please make sure you check the values before saving them and also after reading them using GetSetting().

----
+{: .prompt-info }